Contributions to the Well-being of the Citizens of Indianapolis, the State of Indiana, and Beyond

 - Work with community partners to create and expand pipeline programs from elementary through graduate education in order to recruit and retain historically underrepresented student and faculty leaders for IUPUI and other institutions.

-- In order to institutionalize excellence in diversity, equity and inclusion, create an Institute for Excellence in Diversity, Equity, and Inclusion that supports research, practice,and teaching focused on cultural diversity and social justice.
+- In order to institutionalize excellence in diversity, equity and inclusion, support efforts that promote research, practice,and teaching focused on cultural diversityand social justice.

-IUPUI will invest in and develop its faculty and staff so that individuals can realize their fullest potential to contribute to an institution focused on excellence.
+IUPUI will invest in and develop its faculty and staff so that individuals can realize their fullest potential and will be recognized locally, nationally, and globally as an employer of choice.

 Faculty and librarians are the lifeblood of any higher education institution.
 IUPUI faculty members are deeply engaged in all areas of our institutional mission, including teaching and learning, research and creative activity, and community engagement.
 Increasingly, the nature of faculty and librarian work is being reshaped by inter- and multi-disciplinary approaches; technology that redefines when, where, and how work is performed; and a need to frequently enhance and update knowledge, skills, and perspectives to keep pace with new disciplinary and interdisciplinary knowledge, changing student demographics, technology, external stakeholder expectations, and broader societal needs.
 Thus, IUPUI should regularly revisit its policies, approaches, and resources related to faculty and librarians to ensure that the campus is well-positioned to attract, develop, retain, support, reward, and advance the wide range of faculty and librarian talent.